sjl/red-tape/docs/05-result-maps.markdown

 Only fields that actually threw errors will have entries in the `:errors` map.

-If no fields threw an error, `:errors` will be `nil`.
+If any form-level cleaners threw an error, `:errors` will contain an entry for `:red-tape/form`.
+This will be a vector of form-level errors.

+TODO: Explain why it's a vector (when a set is given).

+If errors were thrown anywhere, `:errors` will be `nil`.

 :data
 -----

 The `:data` entry in the result map will contain the raw data that was passed into the form, *before* it was run through the cleaners.

 This is useful for re-rendering the form when there are errors.

-TODO: More.
+TODO: give a full example here.

+If this is the result map of a fresh form (a form that has been called without form data), every entry in `:data` will be an empty string (or initial data, which we'll discuss in the next chapter).

 :results
 --------